(Formerly the Humanitarian Leadership Programme)

 The GCHL is a comprehensive eight-month course designed by an expert group of humanitarians, academics and leadership specialists to transform the leadership offered by humanitarians and their organisations.

-Delivered in English and French, the GCHL examines the complexities, values, principles and methodologies that underpin humanitarian operations through a leadership lens.
+The GCHL examines the complexities, values, principles and methodologies that underpin humanitarian operations through a leadership lens.
 The course uses a matrix of six leadership behaviours to analyse and improve the organisational processes, strategic thinking and leadership capabilities required to deliver humanitarian assistance in the most challenging contexts.

 For detailed course information for the upcoming intake, please download our Information Pack – July 2018.